 Standard R7.5(A) Proposed Development Regulation - This chart is a summary only.
 Please see Exhibit B for the full wording and regulations.
-Use Single Family Single Family Density Single Family Not to be increased ADU BDA approval Same - BDA can approve additional dwelling unit Demolition No regulation No regulation Protection Lot Size 7,500 sq ft min.
+Use Single Family Single Family - Same uses as allowed in R-7.5(A) Density Single Family Not to be increased ADU BDA approval Same - BDA can approve additional or accessory dwelling unit Demolition No regulation No regulation Protection Lot Size 7,500 sq ft min.
 7,500 sq ft min.
 Lot Width 50 ft min.
 50 ft min.
 Lot Coverage 45% 45% for Original homes; 40% for new construction FAR None None Front Yard Setback 25 ft min.
 For new construction, the minimum front yard setback must equal the average of the adjacent properties as determined by a licensed land surveyor, architect, or engineer.
-Side Yard Setback - Main Structure 5 feet min.
-10 feet minimum on one side to allow for driveway (corner lots exempt) 5 feet min. on the other side Rear Yard Setback - Main Structure Varies by height and location on lot.
-30 ft minimum Except 20 ft minimum on east side of S. Willomet Height - Main 30 feet max. (mid- point) 28 feet max. from grade to highest roof ridge.
+Side Yard Setback - 5 feet min.
+10 feet minimum on one side to allow for driveway Main Structure (corner lots exempt) 5 feet min. on the other side Rear Yard Setback - Varies by height 30 ft minimum Main Structure and location on lot.
+Except 20 ft minimum on east side of S. Willomet Height - Main 30 feet max. (mid- point) 28 feet max. from grade to highest roof ridge.
 Height - Accessory 30 feet max. (mid- point) 24 feet max. from grade to highest roof ridge.
 Stories # 2 Stories max.
-Front appearance of one or one-and-one-half story from street.
+Front appearance of one or one-and-one- half story from street.
 Second story allowed in rear 50% of main structure.
 Foundations # Must be Pier and Beam with required front porch steps.
 Finished floor level must be a minimum of 18 inches above average grade of the two front corners of the main structure.

-^{# -} not specifically addressed in City Code as applied in the proposed regulation.
+- not specifically addressed in City Code as applied in the proposed regulation.